-Aviation pioneer Igor Ivanovich Sikorsky was born May 25, 1889 in Kiev, Russia.
+Aviation pioneer Igor Ivanovich Sikorsky was born May 25, 1889 in Kiev, which at the time was part Russia but is now the capital of Ukraine.
 He created the first successful helicopter in 1939, and is credited with many other outstanding accomplishments in the field of aircraft design.

 Educated as an engineer and designer, Sikorsky developed an interest in man-powered flight in his youth.
 He was fascinated by the work done up to that point by the Wright Brothers and by Count Ferdinand von Zeppelin.
-After graduating from the Petrograd Naval College, he traveled to Europe to study engineering and aviation in Paris.
-In 1907, he went home to Kiev where he completed his studies at the Mechanical Engineering College of the Polytechnical Institute.
+After leaving the Petrograd Naval College, he traveled to Europe to study engineering and aviation in Paris.
+In 1907, he went home to Kiev where he completed his studies at the Mechanical Engineering College of the Polytechnical Institute, now named the Igor Sikorsky Kyiv Polytechnic Institute.

 He returned to Paris with plans to build a helicopter.
 Engineers had been attempting to build such a device for years, the first flown – unsuccessfully – in 1907 by Frenchman Paul Cornu.
 Others had limited success as well.
 But there were still too many problems with existing designs to make them truly viable.
 Sikorsky bought a 25-horsepower Anzani engine in Europe and took it home to Kiev to get to work.
 His first helicopter model failed.
 He decided to try a fixed-wing craft.
 His first attempt, the S-1, also failed because he used an inadequately powered engine.
 But his second attempt, the S-2, was a success.
 He continued to acquire information and make improvements to his airplane models.
 He also acquired his pilot’s license.
 His fifth plane, the S-5, gained national attention.
 His sixth plane, the S-6-A, won him the highest award at the 1912 Moscow Aviation Exhibition and first prize in a military competition in Petrograd.

 This success led to his appointment as head of the aviation division of the Russian Baltic Railroad Car Works.
 There Sikorsky began conceiving the first multi-engine airplane, “The Grand,” a luxurious passenger plane, revolutionary for its time.
-Next he designed the Ilia Mourometz, which served as a model for more than 70 versions of bombers used during World War I.
+Next, he designed the Ilya Muromets, which served as a model for more than 70 versions of bombers used during World War I.

 The Russian Revolution of 1917 stalled Sikorsky’s career.
 He left for France to build bombers for the War, which ended just a year later.
 He then traveled to the United States in 1919, where he began teaching mathematics.
 By 1923 he had raised enough money to establish his own aviation company, the Sikorsky Aero Engineering Corporation, in Long Island.
 First the company produced the all-metal S-29-A, followed by S-38 twin-engine amphibians in 1929, which Pan American Airways employed to fly routes to Central and South America.
 That year, the Sikorsky Aviation Corporation became a subsidiary and then a division of the United Aircraft Corporation, moving to Stratford, Connecticut.
 In 1931, the company produced the first S-40s, or “American Clippers,” which were later used to fly trans-Atlantic and trans-Pacific passenger flights.
 Sikorsky built a series of these “flying boats,” his last version the S-44, provided the fastest available means of trans-Atlantic transport for years.